 Extended abstracts and full-papers:

-Extended Abstracts: Extended abstracts are eligible for oral presentation and they will be included in the digital conference proceedings on a CD or USB.
+Extended Abstracts: Extended abstracts are eligible for oral presentation and they will be included in the digital conference proceedings available for download.
 Extended abstracts should be maximum 2-pages long.

 Full-Papers: Full-paper submissions will be published in the book of the proceedings by Springer and indexed in Scopus and SpringerLink.
-Papers should be maximum 6-pages long.
+Papers should be maximum 8-pages long.